 Where to Eat in Savannah

 - The Olde Pink House – Serving classic Southern cuisine near Reynold Square.
+Menu

 - Husk – Serving classic Southern cuisine near Wright Square.
+Menu

 - Mrs. Wilkes Dining Room – 1943 family-owned southern diner on W Jones Street near the Mercer House.
+Menu

 - Moon River Brewing Company – A bar that is known as one of the most haunted places in Savannah near the Riverfront.
+Menu

 - Graffito Pizza – Located on the Riverfront and had pretty good pizza.
 If you know me, I have pizza everywhere I go!
+Menu

 - District Smokehouse – Also located on the Riverfront and has a lot of BBQ.
+Menu

 - The Pirates House – A themed Pirate restaurant, the oldest home in Savannah, known to be haunted and serve southern fare.
+Menu

 Additionally, some foods Savannah is known for are shrimp and grits, peaches, pralines, fried green tomatoes, and biscuits and gravy.

-When is a Good Time to Visit Savannah
+The Best Time to Visit Savannah

 Savannah is a year-round destination.
 With that being said, the best times to visit Savannah are in Spring, Fall, and Winter.
-Spring in Savannah offers milder temperatures, amazing Azealia flower blooms, and the Saint Patrick’s day parade (if you are into that).
+Spring in Savannah offers milder temperatures, amazing azalea flower blooms, and the Saint Patrick’s day parade (if you are into that).

 Where to Stay in Savannah

-Now you just have to figure out where to stay during your Savannah weekend getaway and I have a list of suggestions!
+Now you just have to figure out where to stay during your Savannah weekend getaway, and I have a list of suggestions!
 We stayed on the Riverfront and absolutely loved being in this location.
 Below are some of the best places to stay in Savannah.

 The Bohemian Hotel Savannah Riverfront: This Boutique hotel has a little over 70 rooms overlooking the Riverfront.
 They offer a unique and luxurious experience with a formal restaurant and the highest rooftop bar on the riverfront with incredible views of all of Savannah.
 You will find interesting art throughout the property that is for sale.
-This is where we stayed during our time in Savannah and we had a fabulous stay with a balcony room.
+This is where we stayed during our weekend in Savannah, and we had a fabulous stay with a balcony room.
 They are also pet-friendly, so we brought our pup with us!
 Check Availability!